Originally published at Lifeworks.com

 Even if you are able to speak to your loved ones digitally, it can be difficult to be physically separated.
 In these instances, it’s important to build your resilience and understand how to handle loneliness.

 Build a network of people where you live.
-One of the positive things to come out of the COVID-19 pandemic is that many people have made connections with neighbours and others in their community they might not have met before.
+One of the positive things to come out of the COVID-19 pandemic is that many people have made connections with neighbors and others in their community they might not have met before.
 If you can do so without violating physical distancing rules in your area, make an effort to say hello and stop for a chat.

 Remind yourself that “this too shall pass.”
 It may be difficult and take time, but restrictions will ease.
 You will once again be able to travel to see your loved ones.

 Be attentive to your needs and focus on your well-being.
-If you feel like you need some self-care, try to practise mindfulness to be present in the moment.
+If you feel like you need some self-care, try to practice mindfulness to be present in the moment.
 Try a progressive muscle relaxation if you’re feeling anxious, or a meditation if you’re looking to stay grounded in the moment.

 Routine can help you move forward.
 Try to schedule your days so that you’re eating meals at the same time.
 Do the things that you would normally do, such as having a shower and going for a walk.